RodrigoScola/BetterBreakpoints/README.md

 -    list and go to all the breakponts that you have

 -    add one time breakpoints that are removed as soon as they are hit

+-    Debugger will skip ignored files ( working on it )